 (It’s a slow news day here at Mud Songs.)
 I know everyone has been on edge waiting for the results of the Cloudy Honey taste test.
 Does clarifying a jar of cloudy honey in a bowl of hot water destroy the floral flavours and aromas?
 Does it make the honey taste like grocery store goo?
 I don’t know.
 I haven’t done the taste test yet.
 But stay glued to your computer.
 We hope to have the results in this weekend.
 In the meantime, I’ll answer another question I’m sure has been on everyone’s mind: “Phillip, what are your bees up to these days?”
 I don’t know.
 But let’s find out… Okay, I just got back from taking a few pictures of the bees.
 Check it out:

-Our first batches of honey this year were crushed and strained from foundationless honey supers in September.
+My first batches of honey this year were crushed and strained from foundationless honey supers in September.
 The honey has pleasant floral aromas and flavours and is mildly sweet, not overpowering.
 It’s easy to take.
-The honey was cloudy with bubbles when we first bottled it but quickly cleared up and took on the appearance of apple juice and still looks the same today.
-Our last batch of honey was extracted in October using a local commercial beekeeper’s extractor.
+The honey was cloudy with bubbles when I first bottled it but quickly cleared up and took on the appearance of apple juice and still looks the same today.
+My last batch of honey was extracted in October using a local commercial beekeeper’s extractor.
 That honey was cloudy and has remained cloudy.
 The floral flavours and aromas are dialled down to 8 instead of 10, but are generally unaffected.
 It’s easy to tell what honey came from the extractor, though.
 Both of these photos were taken today:

 I’m in New Brunswick at the moment.
 I picked up a jar of honey at a grocery store this morning.
 The honey is from a local apiary.
 The label on the honey jar reads “Pure liquid Canadian honey — Canada No. 1 White.”
 And that means… what exactly?
 Is the honey pasteurized or heated?
 Is it ultra-filtered?
 What does “pure liquid honey” actually mean?
 Whatever it is, it tastes like melted plastic to me, at least when I compare it to the raw honey from our hives.